-A click on Skitouren (backcountry tours) shows the disclaimer.
-It explains with easy words the purpose and limitation of Skitourenguru.
-If you accept the disclaimer, you will see a search menu.
-You can search routes in three ways:
+Select your desired region via a click into the table on the right or on the map (see Figure 1).
+This will show the disclaimer.
+It explains with easy words the purpose and limitations of Skitourenguru.
+If you accept the disclaimer via a click on "Yes" at the bottom of the text, you will see the Route Overview.